Hotei123/kaggle-child-mind-institute/readme.md

 For running the DVC pipeline for shallow training, run `dvc repro dvc repro pipeline_steps_shallow/dvc.yaml`.
 For the case of the Keras (deep learning) training, run `dvc repro dvc repro pipeline_steps_shallow/dvc.yaml`.

+Having DVC pipelines not in the root of the project has disadvantages, because paths will have to be changed if you want to execute commands from the root of the project to execute files in such root.
+This can be mandatory for debugging in VSCode.

 ### Metrics in each iteration:

 Metrics with only numerical variables: